Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

 - Control what operations clients can do using access control policies.
 - Capture traces and metrics for all calls between services to provide insights and diagnostics.

-### Configure Dapr on a local development machine
+### Configure Dapr on a Local Development Machine
 In order to run applications using Dapr, we need to install and initialize Dapr CLI locally.
 The official documentation is quite clear, and we can follow the steps needed to [install](https://docs.dapr.io/getting-started/install-dapr-cli/) Dapr and then [Initialize](https://docs.dapr.io/getting-started/install-dapr-selfhost/) it.

-### Run Backend API and Frontend Web App locally using Dapr
+### Run Backend API and Frontend Web App Locally Using Dapr
 You are now ready to run the applications locally using Dapr sidecar in a self-hosted mode.
 There is a VS code extension called [Dapr](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr) which will allow you to run, debug, and interact with Dapr-enabled applications in VS Code.

 - Let's start by running the Backend Web API service using Dapr.
 From VS Code open a new PowerShell terminal, run the below commands in PS terminal based on your .NET version.